MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 To lower or improve the efficiency of your consumption of execution slots you can leverage the following strategies:

-1. Lower the number of queries in your dataflow.
+1. Lower the number of queries in your dataflow by combining queries where possible and only "enable load" for queries that are used downstream.
 1. Evaluate if you really need the upstream linked entities to refresh automatically.
-1. Put incremental refresh queries in separate dataflows.
 1. Strategically schedule your dataflow refreshes based on the consumption of execution slots.

 ### Using your organization's Azure Data Lake Storage account for dataflow storage